Life of a Pennsylvania mail-in ballot: From locked cages to an acid bath

 Spotting mistakes – and giving voters a chance to correct them

 At the warehouse, election staff check ballots for problems that could prevent them from being counted.
 They put ballots through sorting equipment that measures their thickness to ensure they have a secrecy envelope, inside which voters are supposed to seal their ballot.
 The equipment also checks for a signature.
-Then, staff check the outer envelopes of ballots to make sure voters dated them with the date they filled out the ballot
+Then, staff check the outer envelopes of ballots to make sure voters dated them with the date they filled out the ballot.

 Each Pennsylvania county has its own rules about what to do when they find mistakes.